johnsaigle/flush-matrix/README.md

 Usage
 -----
 The use of the program is very intuitive.
 Simply enter a material code representing the previous product in the tank, the next product entering the tank, and the destination (the tank itself).
 Depending on which department the equipment is located in, a volume field representing the blend size will be enabled as an additional input.
 Click 'Generate', and the results will be displayed.
+Note: For security reasons, the data files that the application depends on are not included in the source or in any releases.
+These must be added to the (unzipped) root folder before execution.
+If you should be using this application, you should have these files.

 Configuration
 -------------